MicrosoftDocs/mixed-reality/world-locking-tools/Documentation/Concepts.md

 If the user walks from point A to point B and back to point A, the system has enough information to fix the drift that occurred in transit.
 It may not know where point B is (and generally doesn't know exactly where any point B is relative to point A), but it knows whether it is at point A or not.
 When it gets back to point A, it expects things to be pretty much as it left them.
 If they aren't, the system can make it so.

 But what about at point B?
-It thought the 10 meter walk was only 9 meters.
+It thought the 10-meter walk was only 9 meters.
 And it has no way of knowing whether that 9 meters is correct, and if it isn't, how much it's off.
 Spatial anchors don't help here.
 Spatial anchors have the same problem the head tracker does; each knows where it is in the physical world (relative to visible features), but one spatial anchor doesn't know anything about another spatial anchor.
 Specifically, spatial anchors don't know how far apart they are.

 This can be inconvenient in many forms, but it becomes a blocking issue when objects, or systems of objects, are larger in size than a meter or so.
 Consider a model of a room, or a building, or a set of desks, or even a car.
 While a spatial anchor can keep one end of the model registered with a physical world feature, by the time the other end of the model is reached, significant error might have accumulated.
 The other end won't be lined up correctly.
 And the error will be different from device to device, and possibly even between runs on the same device.